Terra-Modern/SunriseSunset/README.md

 # SunriseSunset
-Data for the Sunrise-Sunset project.
+Data for the Sunrise/Sunset project.

 The `Data.gpkg` geopackage contains the following three layers: